 What is a DSLR?

 DSLR is an acronym for a digital single-lens reflex camera.
-DSLRs consist of a lens that that’s responsible for focusing, a mirror that reflects the image into an optical viewfinder, and a digital sensor where the image is captured.
+DSLRs consist of a lens that’s responsible for focusing, a mirror that reflects the image into an optical viewfinder, and a digital sensor where the image is captured.
 The mirror moves out of the way during exposure time to let the light hit the image sensor, like in analog SLR cameras.

 Going digital has a lot of benefits.